Andy-Pham-72/Statistical-Analysis/README.md

 I will be showing one of the data analyses in this ReadMe.

+I also want to share a **[link](http://www.cs.cornell.edu/courses/cs4780/2018fa/lectures/lecturenote01_MLsetup.html)** to the series of the most profound and intuitive lectures about Statistics and Machine Learning from Professor Weinberger of Cornell University.
+As a self-learner, I have been learning a lot from his instructional materials.

 # Data Analysis with the Worldwide `Suicide Rates` dataset.

 In this data analysis, I used the dataset from [Kaggle](https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016).